deepmodeling/tbplas/doc/source/tutorial/background.rst

     S. Yuan, R. Roldán, and M. I. Katsnelson, Phys.
 Rev. B 84, 035439 (2011)
 3. `Modeling Klein tunneling and caustics of electron waves in graphene <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.91.045420>`_
     R. Logemann, K. J. A. Reijnders, T. Tudorovskiy, M. I. Katsnelson, S. Yuan, Phys.
 Rev. B 91, 045420 (2015)
-4. `TBPLaS: a Tight-Binding Package for Large-scale Simulation <https://arxiv.org/abs/2209.00806v2>`_
+4. `TBPLaS: a Tight-Binding Package for Large-scale Simulation <https://www.sciencedirect.com/science/article/abs/pii/S0010465522003514>`_
-    Y. Li, Z. Zhan, X. Kuang, Y. Li and S. Yuan, arXiv:2209.00806v2
+    Y. Li, Z. Zhan, X. Kuang, Y. Li and S. Yuan, `arXiv:2209.00806v2 <https://arxiv.org/abs/2209.00806v2>`_

 Implementation
 --------------
-An overview on the concepts of TBPLaS, as well as the common workflow, is given in the arXiv paper in ref.
+An overview on the concepts of TBPLaS, as well as the common workflow, is given in the CPC paper in ref.
 4. It will provide the users and developers a general picture of the design philosophy of TBPLaS.